Lab

 The lower righthand quadrant of the lotus flower in the lab logo, which equates to 2.5 overlapping off-gray, almond-shaped, intersecting abstract lotus petals

-Preceded by: Kelsey Dietrich, Linda Zheng
+Preceded by: Elizabeth K Lee, Kelsey Dietrich, Linda Zheng

 Research Team Coordinator